 The Warmth of Other Suns by Isabel Wilkerson

 You will be shaken by this book – a stunning work of non-fiction which reads like classic literature.
 The story of the Black migration from the South between 1915 and 1970, when six million people left their homes to escape the oppression and terror of Jim Crow, is told through the lives of three persons.
 The author interweaves their moving stories, chronicled over decades and told with tenderness and love, with rich historical and sociological analysis.
 The work is a hefty tome of research and yet it is unputdownable.
 Written ten years ago, it is the quintessential story for today.
 The book’s title is from Richard Wright: “I was leaving the South to fling myself into the unknown . . .
-I was taking a part of the South to transplant in alien soil, to see if it could . . .
+I was taking a part of the South to transplant in alien soil, to see if it could . . . respond to the warmth of other suns and, perhaps, to bloom.”

 –Bob Dobrow, Zenith Bookstore